This is the multi-page printable view of this section. Click here to print.

 The primary source of lookup data at this time is QRZ and/or if active, HamDB lookups (free, but US, Canada and Germany only).
 As stated elsewhere in this documentation, the details of live data from QRZ is subject to your subscription level.
 A paid subscription will return the other operator’s gridsquare.
 Using a free subscription will not return this data.

 In the case of a missing gridsquare e.g. using a free subscription and a chaser at their home QTH, their location will be based on the ability of PoLo to interpret the callsign location.
-The locaiton may be the centre of the operator’s country only, or in some cases a state of the operator’s country.
+The location may be the centre of the operator’s country only, or in some cases a state of the operator’s country.

 Why do all the lines on my map go to one place, in the centre of the country?
-The most likely reason is becuase you are limited to a free QRZ subscription and operator gridsquares are not available.
+The most likely reason is because you are limited to a free QRZ subscription and operator gridsquares are not available.
 Country centroids may be used in this case.

 Offline/Historical Data